perseusrealdeal/TheTechnologicalTree/README.md

 # Editors, prepared by

-> Mikhail A. Zhigulin of Novosibirsk
+> Mikhail Zhigulin of Novosibirsk

 [CHANGELOG](/CHANGELOG.md) for details.